hestiacp/hestiacp-docs/web/docs/introduction/customization.md

 outline: "deep"
 ---

-# Customization
+# Customisation

 ::: warning
 We currently only support changing the layout via CSS.
-You can customize HTML files and templates, but they **will** be overwritten during updates, so make sure to [set up hooks](#running-commands-before-and-after-updates) to restore your changes after an update.
+You can customise HTML files and templates, but they **will** be overwritten during updates, so make sure to [set up hooks](#running-commands-before-and-after-updates) to restore your changes after an update.
 :::

 ## Adding a new theme